juacmola/aed_23-24/README.md

 ### [Graphs](./Projects&Exercises/Grafos)

-To learn how to make graph algorithms, I made fout problems.
-Some of the algorithms were sown in class, but they are reconocibles for many people.
+To learn how to make graph algorithms, I made four problems.
+Some of the algorithms were sown in class, but they are recognizable to   many people.
 In the report are the instructions of how I solved them.

 [Back to contents](#contents)